Publishing Masters (PUBB1-GC)

 Typically offered Fall and Spring

-Building upon the concepts in Introduction to Multimedia Financial Analysis, this course focuses on the interpretation and understanding of the financial results of book and magazine/digital media, as well as how this information is used in decision-making and business plan development.
-The course is designed to supplement the Capstone course and refresh and expand financial assumptions learned in PUBB1-GC 1150, Introduction to Multimedia Financial Analysis.
+Building upon the concepts in Principles of Finance in Publishing, this course focuses on the interpretation and understanding of the financial results of book and magazine/digital media, as well as how this information is used in decision-making and business plan development.
+The course is designed to supplement the Capstone course and refresh and expand financial assumptions learned in PUBB1-GC 1150, Principles of Finance in Publishing.
 Topics emphasized during the course include: The preparation and control of budgets as a management tool and the importance of cost accounting in pricing and determining profitability.
 Students learn the basics of financial modeling in book and magazine/digital media companies, and work toward a final project in which they work in a team to develop a financial model, including a presentation of assumptions using tools learned over the course of the semester.
 Preparation of this model supplements similar work done on an individual basis in the Capstone course.

 Grading: GC SCPS Graded